Arian-80/SRPN-calculator/README.md

 # SRPN calculator
- SRPN calculator created in Python
+ SRPN calculator created in Python.
+The primary purpose behind this project was to practise Python.